4 Ways to Boost Sales with Marketing Automation

 - Unsubscribing from the email list (-5)

 Once the lead has passed the threshold you set, it’s time for a sales call.
 This shortens the sales cycle because it ensures sales reps don’t waste time on unqualified leads.
 Lead scoring qualifies leads for you, so sales reps can close the right leads at the right time – no more guesswork.

 Segment your leads to improve your targeting capabilities and push leads to become sales-ready sooner.

 According to MarketingSherpa, 70% of leads are not ready to become customers due to a lack of nurturing.
 Increase the impact of automated messaging by segmenting leads by industry, role, company size, and position.
-Be sure to account for behavioral signals and lead scoring when creating your lists.
+Be sure to account for behavioural signals and lead scoring when creating your lists.
 This helps you create rich customer profiles that facilitate both marketing and sales functions.